Content 1100 styling change to allow custom header

 Jon Holt's signature

-Following a structural change in our legal entity, our 2023 Gender Pay Gap on the Government’s Gender Pay Gap reporting service has been submitted under KPMG LLP.
+Following a structural change in our legal entity, our 2023 and 2024 Gender Pay Gap on the Government’s Gender Pay Gap reporting service has been submitted under KPMG LLP.
 All historic gender pay gaps can be seen on the Gender Pay Gap Viewing Service under KPMG UK LIMITED (Gender pay gap for KPMG UK LIMITED - GOV.UK - GOV.UK (gender-pay-gap.service.gov.uk)).

 Reporting our pay gaps